A classification of neighborhoods around leaves of a singular foliation: Introduction

 \section{Introduction}

 Although much less studied than regular foliations, singular foliations are extremely common in differential geometry.
-After an intense debate in the 1970s about what their very definition should be \cite{Lavau18}, there is an almost-consensus to define a singular foliation as a locally finitely generated sub-module of the module of vector fields which is stable under Lie bracket, following Hermann \cite{Hermann}.
-We think that most of the work which is done here should hold true as well using the alternative definition of singular foliations as in \cite{Miyamoto}.
-Non-commutative geometry, presently the most active area of research that makes use of singular foliations uses examples associated to differential operators (see, \textit{e.g.}\ \cite{AMY,AS,Debord}), sometimes through the adiabatic Lie algebroid constructions, (see \textit{e.g.}\ \cite{zbMATH07217274,VictorNistor}).
+After an intense debate in the 1970s about what their very definition should be \cite{Lavau18}, there is an almost-consensus to define a singular foliation as a locally finitely generated sub-module of the module of vector fields which is stable under Lie bracket, following Hermann \cite{Hermann}, Stefan \cite{stefan1974accessible, Stepan1,Stepan2}, and Sussmann \cite{Sussmann1, Sussmann2}.
+We will use this widely accepted definition, but we think that most of the work which is done here should hold true with minor adaptations using the alternative definition of singular foliations as in \cite{Miyamoto}.
+Non-commutative geometry, presently the most active area of research that makes use of such singular foliations, uses examples associated to differential operators (see, \textit{e.g.}\ \cite{AMY,AS,Debord}), sometimes through the adiabatic Lie algebroid constructions, (see \textit{e.g.}\ \cite{zbMATH07217274,VictorNistor}).
 Singular foliations are also widely studied in complex geometry, see \textit{e.g.}\ \cite{zbMATH07124409} for straightening theorems in this context.
 They also appear in Hamiltonian systems since Poisson structures, and more generally Lie algebroids, induce singular foliations \cite{crainic2021lectures,LPV,zbMATH06745657}.
 Last, they appear in mathematical physics \cite{LLS,NahariStrobl} in relation with the notion of dg-manifold.